DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 for reporting.

 Documentation on the Setup and Justifications between the `cProfile` and `Profile` can be located here -> [Profiling in AaC Setup](./profiling.md)

+## Development of Plugins

+### Plugin Developer Guide

+AaC can be contributed to from certain sources upon approval by the Project Owner for the AaC Project.
+The link to the guidelines on how to contribute and develop plugins for AaC can be found [here](./plugin_dev_guide.md).